Why I’m Running For Morris County Surrogate

 I’m not a politician.
 I’m a husband, dad, and (very) amateur guitar player from Mendham Township.
 I have also been a trusts and estates attorney for over 20 years.
 In that time, I have practiced before various Surrogate’s Courts throughout New Jersey.
 I am now running for the position as Surrogate of Morris County in the election in November of 2019.

-The role of the County Surrogate should be one of the least political jobs in government.
+The Surrogate is the county officer responsible for the appointment of executors and administrators of decedents’ estates.
+The Surrogate also has a role in guardianships, adoptions and contested estates.
+It should be one of the least political jobs in government.
 County residents utilize the services of the Surrogate’s Court when they are facing a family crisis: when a loved one dies; when a disabled child turns 18; when a parent loses capacity.
 While it is not required that the County Surrogate be an attorney, or even a trusts and estates attorney, I believe my skills and experience, honed over more than two decades, make me a strong candidate for the job.
 I have drafted thousands of wills and trusts.
 I have administered hundreds of estates.
 I have been involved in Will contests and litigated guardianships.
 In all of these matters I am proud to say that I was a zealous advocate for my clients.
 But I am also proud of my reputation as an ethical adversary.
 In September of 2016, I was appointed by the Chief Justice of the Supreme Court of New Jersey to a four year term serving on the Office of Attorney Ethics, District VB Ethics Committee.

 I Need Your Help…